dnielpy/Wiki-Games/README.md

 • Detailed descriptions: Get a thorough overview of each game, including its storyline, gameplay mechanics, and unique features. 📝

-•Stunning images: Immerse yourself in the world of each game with captivating screenshots and artwork. 🖼️
+• Stunning images: Immerse yourself in the world of each game with captivating screenshots and artwork. 🖼️

 • User ratings: See what other gamers think about the game with easily accessible user reviews and ratings. 🌟